 System in the Gulf of Mexico could bring significant rain to parts of Florida

-In the Gulf of Mexico, disorganized showers and thunderstorms are present over the western Gulf, associated with a trough of low pressure.
 A broad area of low pressure is anticipated to form over the southwestern or south-central Gulf of Mexico this weekend.
 As this low slowly moves eastward or northeastward, some gradual development is possible.
-A tropical or subtropical depression or storm could form by early to mid-next week, particularly if the low remains separate from a frontal boundary expected to stretch across the Gulf.

-Even without significant tropical development, locally heavy rains are forecasted for parts of Mexico over the next few days.
+Even without significant tropical development, locally heavy rains are forecast for parts of Mexico over the next few days.
 As the system progresses, heavy rainfall could extend into the Florida Peninsula later this weekend and into next week, posing a risk of localized flooding.

 The system has a near-zero chance of developing into a tropical depression or storm within the next 48 hours.
-However, the likelihood increases to 40% over the next seven days, with the system's evolution dependent on its separation from the incoming frontal boundary.
+However, the likelihood increases to 70% over the next seven days, with the system's evolution dependent on its separation from the incoming frontal boundary.

 How could the system impact Florida?